 Face Coverings at RDU

-A TSA security directive and state executive order require all employees, travelers and other visitors to Raleigh-Durham International Airport to wear a face covering or mask in all areas of the airport.
-Failure to comply may result in removal or denial of re-entry to airport facilities, as well as penalties under federal and state law.
+A TSA security directive requires all employees, travelers and other visitors to Raleigh-Durham International Airport to wear a face covering or mask in all areas of the airport.
+Failure to comply may result in removal or denial of re-entry to airport facilities, as well as penalties under federal law.

 All airlines serving RDU also require passengers to wear a face covering on board the aircraft.